 Morral is a tiny village located in the state of Ohio.
 With a population of 371 people and just one neighborhood, Morral is the 719th largest community in Ohio.
-Much of the housing stock in Morral was built prior to World War II, making it one of the older and more historic villages in the country.
+Morral has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Morral is a decidedly white-collar village, with fully 86.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Morral is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Morral who work in office and administrative support (17.56%), healthcare (14.63%), and sales jobs (13.17%).